Faculty and Staff

 Department of Psychology

 I am a research board member of the National Mentoring Resource Center, a Society for the Study of School Psychology Early Career Award recipient, and the director of the University of South Carolina’s and University of Houston’s AMPED Youth Mentoring programs.
-I also serve as a quantitative methodologist on a broad range of research projects.
-I completed my doctoral work at the University of South Carolina and attended the APA Accredited Internship at Cypress-Fairbanks ISD in Cypress, Texas.
-Prior to joining faculty at USC, I was an Assistant Professor of School Psychology at the University of Houston for four years.
+I am affiliated with the Psychology Department's Quantitative Psychology Area of Emphasis and serve as a quantitative methodologist on a broad range of research projects.

 McQuillin, S., Lyons, M (2016).
 Brief instrumental school-based mentoring for middleschool students: theory and impact.
 Advances in School Mental Health Promotion, 9(2), 73-89.